Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 In this work, we present a new mass model of RX0152 based on the SLICE \jwst~imaging.
 This cluster presents three overdensities of galaxies, highlighting a dominant cluster-scale halo and two group-scale halos in the South-West and West of the cluster.
 These three structures are apparent in the X-ray emission as highlighted by the contours of the X-ray surface brightness in \autoref{fig.projmass}.
 These structures were already reported by a previous lensing analysis presented in \citet{Acebron2019}.

-Thanks to the new \jwst~imaging, we identify one new multiple image system located near a cluster member overdensity, South-West of the cluster.
-This system is barely visible in the reddest band of the RELICS imaging (i.e. WFC3/F160W).
-It appears clearly in the \jwst/F322W2 band as a galaxy-scale lensing feature where only a part of the galaxy disk is multiply imaged.
+Thanks to the new \jwst~imaging, we identify one new lensed source galaxy located near a cluster member overdensity, South-West of the cluster.
+The images of this source are barely visible in the reddest band of the RELICS imaging (i.e. WFC3/F160W), but it appears clearly in the \jwst/F322W2 band as a galaxy-scale lensing feature where only a part of the galaxy disk is multiply imaged.
 The color and the apparent size of the singly lensed body of the galaxy likely highlight a dusty galaxy at $z\gtrsim2$.
-We confirm morphologically the six multiply-imaged galaxies used as constrain in \citet{Acebron2019}.
+We confirm morphologically the six multiply-imaged galaxies used as constraints in \citet{Acebron2019}.
 We could secure more accurate positions of the multiple images thanks to star-forming regions clearly appearing in the \jwst~imaging.
-Two of the lensed galaxies show more than one clump; in total we therefore have 9 systems of multiple images as lensing constraints for our mass model.
+Two of the lensed galaxies show more than one clump; in total we therefore have nine lensed source galaxies as lensing constraints for our mass model.

 Our \lenstool~model includes $131$ halos to account for the cluster members that we identified with a red sequence fitting based on the \hst\ imaging in the ACS/F625W and WFC3/F160W bands.
 Based on this selection, we measure their position, position angle and ellipticity based on the \jwst/F322W2 band.
 In addition, we add one cluster-scale halo to represent the smooth DM component of the main cluster.
-We try to add another halo in the South-West to account for the galaxy-group mentioned earlier, but the lack of multiple image systems in this regions leads to an unrealistic mass of this component.
+We try to add another halo in the South-West to account for the galaxy-group mentioned earlier, but the lack of lensing constraints in this regions leads to an unrealistic mass of this component.
 Unfortunately, only half of the structure is visible in \jwst~imaging, limiting our ability to identify new multiply imaged candidates.